Microsoft Tunnel for Microsoft Intune

 - Tunnel Gateway doesn't support SSL break and inspect, TLS break and inspect, or deep packet inspection for client connections.

-- The Use of firewalls, proxies, load balancers, or any technology that terminates and inspects the client sessions that go into the Tunnel Gateway isn't supported and will cause clients connections to fail.
+- The Use of firewalls, proxies, load balancers, or any technology that terminates and inspects the client sessions that go into the Tunnel Gateway isn't supported and causes client connections to fail.
 (Refer to F, D, and C in the Architecture diagram).

 Conditional Access is done in the VPN client and based on the cloud app Microsoft Tunnel Gateway.
-Non-compliant devices won’t receive an access token from Azure AD and can't access the VPN server.
+Noncompliant devices don't receive an access token from Microsoft Entra ID and can't access the VPN server.
 For more information about using Conditional Access with Microsoft Tunnel, see Use Conditional Access with the Microsoft Tunnel.

-The Management Agent is authorized against Azure AD using Azure app ID/secret keys.
+The Management Agent is authorized against Microsoft Entra ID using Azure app ID/secret keys.